phr00t/AutoStepper/README.md

 You can also use the output as a base to further edit & perfect songs, with AutoStepper doing most of the dirty work.

 I will add it is optimized for pad use, not keyboard use (e.g. difficulty isn't high enough).
-Enjoy, it is free!

     Phr00t

+** LICENSING **

+Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) https://creativecommons.org/licenses/by-nc-sa/3.0/